I've had type 1 diabetes since 2002 and for many years, I followed the recommended diet plan from my doctors.

 After dabbling with Paleo eating and the Whole30 program (which I completed twice in a year), I re-read Dr. Bernstein's book and in January 2015, I knew that I had to try it.

-My A1c (Glycosylated Hemoglobin) was historically "good" (ranging from 7.8% at the high end to 6.3% at the low end) but was a result of many highs and lows.
+My A1c (Glycosylated Hemoglobin) was historically "good" (ranging from 7.8% at the high end to 6.3% at the low end during my two pregnancies) but was a result of many highs and lows.
 When I started eating Low-Carb, my A1c went from 7.1% in January 2015 to 4.4% at the end of April 2015.
+Since then, I've balanced out with an A1c in the low 5% range.
 I still use insulin (Type 1 Diabetes is not curable with diet and exercise, but certainly manageable) but my insulin amounts are greatly reduced.
 My insulin requirements went from 40+ units of insulin (bolus and basal) to a current total of 20 units per day.

 What i've Achieved